- You are here:

 - Have I discussed my progress with my form tutor recently?

-- Have I spoken to my subject teacher?
+- Have I spoken to my subject teacher and taken on board their recommendations?

 - Have I shown good motivation so far?